turingschool/front-end-curriculum/lessons/react-in-theory.md

 Time to write some code in React!

-From the slide deck, we ultiately want to create something like this:
+From the slide deck, we ultimately want to create something like this:

 ![](/assets/images/lessons/react-in-theory/final-image.png)